“Sustainable Forestry African American Land Retention” Program (SFP)

 (30-month pilot project)

-ONE YEAR IN!
-The Center’s “Sustainable Forestry African American Land Retention” Program (SFP) was launched in June 2013 to address the need to restore and conserve African American forested acres and increase its value and productivity for the landowner.
-Sam Cook is directing this program.
+SFP launched in June 2013 to address the need to restore and conserve African American forested acres and increase its value and productivity for the landowner by providing education, technical assistance and resources of forest management to African American landowners.
+Forester Sam Cook was hired to direct the program.

 The U.S. Endowment for Forestry and Communities, Inc. (the “Endowment”) is a not-for-profit public corporation that works collaboratively with partners in the public and private sectors to advance systemic, transformative, and sustainable change for the health and vitality of the nation’s working forests and forest-reliant communities – www.usendowment.org.